 If you’ve been involved in a motorcycle accident, it’s our job to make sure you recover the full amount possible to compensate you for your injuries and property damage.
 There are some basic steps that YOU can do, however, that will help maximize your recovery.

-1. If you are injured, get treatment: Whether you think they’re serious or not, if you have any injuries from the accident, make sure you get treatment!
+1. If you are injured, get treatment right away: Whether you think they’re serious or not, if you have any injuries from the accident, make sure you get treatment!
 Some people believe it is a sign of strength to avoid the doctor, or to continue working after they have been injured.
 Doing so is not only risky to your health, but it can hurt your chances of receiving full compensation for your claim!
-If you don’t get treatment for injuries, Insurance companies will assume they don’t exist.
+If you don’t get treatment for injuries, insurance companies will assume these injuries don’t exist.
+And if the case goes to trial, the insurance company’s lawyer will point to your lack of treatment (or failure to get treatment right away) and argue that you are exaggerating your injuries!
 Long story short: it is not a sign of weakness to ask for help or admit you are in pain.
 Get to the doctor!